-For 70 years, The Tide® ministry radio programs have been changing lives by telling people about Jesus in the language they were born to speak.
+For nearly 75 years, The Tide® ministry radio programs have been changing lives by telling people about Jesus in the language they were born to speak.
 Founded in 1946 as the Gospel Tide Broadcasting Association, The Tide ministry has transitioned from a domestic radio program to a versatile multi-national outreach focusing on the least reached regions of the world.
 Through radio broadcasts in 25 heart languages, thousands of lost people are coming to know Christ.
 Driven by a sense of urgency to rescue the world from false teachings and pagan religious practices, The Tide board of directors is constantly working to introduce evangelistic radio programs in additional languages so that an ever-increasing number of people can hear the good news about Jesus and His love for them.

 The Tide outreach includes discipleship seminars, literature distribution, Bible correspondence courses and leadership training.
 This combination of ministry elements has proven to be extremely effective in changing lives and planting churches where believers are nurtured in their faith so that whole communities are drawn into the Kingdom of God.